buczekEngineering/Stroke-Prediction-Application/README.md

 # Stroke-Prediction-Application

 ## Goal
-The goal of the project is to create a machine learning-based web application with Flask Framework that will predict the probability of getting a stroke in the futures.
+The goal of the project is to create a machine learning-based web application with Flask Framework that will predict the probability of stroke.

 ## Dataset
 https://www.kaggle.com/fedesoriano/stroke-prediction-dataset/tasks?taskId=3281